Founding HERO Keyboard

 An early version of HERO, which I was calling the "Thumbprint Keyboard" at the time.

-I sat on the idea for awhile, as I too often do, but when Apple finally announced support for 3rd-party keyboards, I knew I had to do it — I had to try to make mobile typing better for myself and everyone else.
+I sat on the idea for a while, as I too often do, but when Apple finally announced support for 3rd-party keyboards, I knew I had to do it — I had to try to make mobile typing better for myself and everyone else.

 Cardboard cutouts used for early A-B keyboard speed tests.